 Picture 0 is supposed to be the first output picture whose association with source picture is provided by an SPTI SEI message but it is not clear which picture that is.
 The lack of this more detail description may cause confusion since the following pictures can be considered as picture 0: the first picture in the bitstream, the first picture in the CVS / CLVS, or the first picture associated with the SEI message.

 The current design includes the feature to identify whether picture(s) associated with an SPTI SEI message is synthesized pictures or not.
 Picture 0 should not be associated with a synthesized picture since synthesized picture does not have associated source picture.
 However, currently, this is not constrained yet.

+During the discussion of, the following notes were taken:

+Item 1: It was commented that usally picture 0 is understood as being the first picture in the bitstream.
+On the other hand, in terms of the SEI message, only relative distances between pictures are relevant.

+According to the proponent, the timing before the SEI message may be unknown.
+Therefore, it would be more reasonable to start counting at that point.
+This is agreed.

+The denotation as “picture 0” is confusing and should be discarded.
+The proponent will modify the text accordingly – revisit.

+In version 2 of this contribution, the text implementation for item 1 that addresses the comment above is provided.
+The update text is highlighted in green.

 Proposal